 The Vermont Urban & Community Forestry Council has advised staff in determining the direction and implementation of the Program since 1991.
-The Council is comprised of up to twenty members representing professional associations, educational institutions, nonprofit organizations, regional officials, community tree boards, and state agencies.
-The Council is governed and operates under bylaws; its members meet quarterly to share information and advise Program staff.
+The Council is comprises twenty members representing professional associations, educational institutions, nonprofit organizations, regional officials, community tree boards, and state agencies.
+The Council is governed and operates under adopted bylaws; its members meet quarterly to share information and advise Program staff.
 Active membership and strong leadership through the Leadership Team of the Council are critical components to the group's effectiveness.

 The Council meets the second Wednesday of March, June, September, and December.
-All Council meetings are open to the public, meeting minutes are available upon request.
-If you are interested in attending, email email@example.com for time and location.
+All Council meetings are open to the public and meeting minutes are available upon request.
+If you are interested in attending, email firstname.lastname@example.org for time and location.

 University of Vermont, Rubenstein School of Environment & Natural Resources